soumendrak/hashnode/clfw2jbfz0568jtnvghl9gqbe.md

     * Easy to understand: The reference counting technique used in Python is simple to comprehend, making it easier for developers to understand how memory management works.

-    * Automatic memory management: Python's garbage collector handles memory allocation and deallocation automatically, allowing developers to focus on writing code instead of manual memory management like C. Good for rapid prototyping.
+    * Automatic memory management: Python's garbage collector automatically handles memory allocation and deallocation, allowing developers to focus on writing code instead of manual memory management like C. Suitable for rapid prototyping.

-    * Fast for small applications: Python's reference counting technique is generally fast for small applications, providing efficient memory management with minimal overhead.
+    * Fast for small applications: Python's reference counting technique is generally fast, providing efficient memory management with minimal overhead.

-    * Tunable: Python's garbage collector can be tuned and controlled using the `gc` module, providing developers with the flexibility to optimize garbage collection according to their application's requirements.
+    * Tunable: Python's garbage collector can be tuned and controlled using the `gc` module, allowing developers to optimize garbage collection according to their application's requirements.

-    * Debugging support: The `gc` module provides debugging features, making it easier to identify and resolve memory management issues in Python applications.
+    * Debugging support: The `gc` module provides debugging features, making identifying and resolving memory management issues in Python applications easier.

 * Cons: 👎